 The CDC recommends you continue to practice safe social distancing (also known as physical distancing) by keeping six feet between yourself and others at all times.
 Face coverings and face masks should not substitute social distancing.

 Everyone over the age of two* should wear a face covering or mask when they are in public.
 The CDC says it is especially important to cover your face when you go to the grocery store or to pick up necessities where people generally gather.

 However, the general public should not wear N95 face masks since the global supply is limited (more on N95 and other types of masks below).

-*others who should not wear a face covering include anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove the mask without assistance.
+*Other people who should not wear a face covering include anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove the mask without assistance.

 There are three main types of face coverings: cloth face coverings, surgical face masks, and N95 respirator face masks.
 Cloth face coverings are the only coverings that should be worn by the general public.

 Cloth Face Coverings are face coverings made from household items or made at home from common materials at low cost.

 A cloth face covering helps prevent the spread of the virus from the wearer to others.
 This is especially important given some people are infected but do not show symptoms.

 Surgical Masks are typically used in healthcare settings.
 They fit across the nose and mouth, shielding against large droplets in the air.
 Surgical masks are too loose to protect against all germs, nor will they block the smallest particles that may carry coronavirus.

 N95 Respirator Masks (also known as medical respirator masks) are tight-fitting respirator masks that reduce exposure to particles including small particle aerosols and large droplets.
 N95 masks filter out at least 95% of airborne particles.